DevCycleHQ/devcycle-docs/docs/sdk/server-side-sdks/python.md

     except ApiException as e:
         print("Exception when calling DVCClient->all_variables: %s\n" % e)
 ```
+See [getVariables](https://docs.devcycle.com/bucketing-api/#operation/getVariables) on the Bucketing API for the variable response format.

 ### Track Event
 To POST custom event for a user